czbiohub-sf/cerebra/paper/paper.md

 A single "typo" in the genome can have profound consequences on an organism's biology.
 Identifying the protein changes that accompany these genomic typos is a fundamental challenge in bioinformatics.
-Tools exist for identifying genomic variants and predicting their associated peptide-level changes, however, wrangling genomic variant calls and peptide-level predictions across thousands of samples remains an substantial challenge.
+Tools exist for identifying genomic variants and predicting their associated peptide-level changes, however, wrangling genomic variant calls and peptide-level predictions across thousands of samples remains a substantial challenge.
 `cerebra` addresses this need by offering a fast and accurate framework for summarizing genomic variant calls and peptide-level predictions across many samples.

 To find variants in the genome, researchers often begin with a [DNA-sequencing](https://en.wikipedia.org/wiki/DNA_sequencing) (DNA-seq) or [RNA-sequencing](https://en.wikipedia.org/wiki/RNA-Seq) (RNA-seq) experiment on their samples of interest.